George Lamming: Honours and recognition

-In 2008, Lamming was awarded CARICOM's highest award, the Order of the Caribbean Community (OCC), "honouring fifty-five years of extraordinary engagement with the responsibility of illuminating Caribbean identities, healing the wounds of erasure and fragmentation, envisioning possibilities, transcending inherited limitations.
+In 2008, Lamming was awarded CARICOM's highest award, the Order of the Caribbean Community (OCC), "honoring fifty-five years of extraordinary engagement with the responsibility of illuminating Caribbean identities, healing the wounds of erasure and fragmentation, envisioning possibilities, transcending inherited limitations.
 In recognizing this son and ancestor, CARICOM is applauding intellectual energy, constancy of vision, and an unswerving dedication to the ideals of freedom and sovereignty."

-Brown University held a two-day series of events celebrating Lamming, 8–9 March 2011.
+Brown University held a two-day series of events celebrating Lamming, 8th–9th of March 2011.

 In May 2011, the National Union of Writers and Artists of Cuba (UNEAC) awarded Lamming the first Caribbean Hibiscus Award in acknowledgement of his lifetime's work.
 In 2014, he received a Lifetime Achievement Prize from the Anisfield-Wolf Book Awards.

-George Lamming Primary School, located at Flint Hall, St Michael, was named in his honour and opened on 2 September 2008.
+George Lamming Primary School, located at Flint Hall, St Michael, was named in his honor and opened on the 2nd of September, 2008.

 His work is celebrated through the George Lamming Pedagogical Centre, housed at the Errol Barrow Centre for Creative Imagination (EBCCI), with annual distinguished lecture series held annually in June, the month of Lamming's birth.
 His personal literary collection is housed at the Sidney Martin Library, University of the West Indies, Cave Hill, Barbados.

 Lamming's 1953 debut novel, In the Castle of My Skin – about which Mia Mottley, Prime Minister of Barbados, said: "...none of his works touches the Barbadian psyche like his first" – was included on the "Big Jubilee Read" list of 70 books by Commonwealth authors, selected to celebrate the Platinum Jubilee of Elizabeth II in June 2022.

-In a statement issued on the day of his death, Prime Minister Mottley described him as a national icon and as "the quintessential Bajan", saying: "Wherever George Lamming went, he epitomised that voice and spirit that screamed Barbados and the Caribbean."
+In a statement issued on the day of his death, Prime Minister Mottley described him as a national icon and as "the quintessential Bajan", saying: "Wherever George Lamming went, he epitomized that voice and spirit that screamed Barbados and the Caribbean."